mrothenbuecher/Chromecast-Kiosk/README.md

 * set the website which shall be displayed based on [chromecast-dashboard](https://github.com/boombatower/chromecast-dashboard)
 * you don't need a system which runs google chrome the whole time to keep the cast extension running
 * you can manage multiple chromecast in one browser
+* added cronjob so you could plan what your cast should do

 ## Installation
 All you need todo is deploy the presenter.war in the webapps directory of a Tomcat 8.0.